pinecone-io/canopy/README.md

 Follow the instructions in the CLI to upload your data.

-### 3. Start the **Canopy** service
+### 3. Start the **Canopy** server

-**Canopy** service serve as a proxy between your application and Pinecone.
-It will also handle the RAG part of the application.
-To start the service, run:
+**Canopy** The canopy server exposes Canopy's functionality via a REST API.
+Namely, it allows you to upload documents, retrieve relevant docs for a given query, and chat with your data.
+The server exposes a `/chat.completion` endpoint that can be easily integrated with any chat application.
+To start the server, run:

 ```bash
 canopy start